Self-Leadership · You Were Never Series

 It mattered.
 The fact that it ended does not mean you were replaceable.
 It means the arrangement was not built for what you were actually worth.

 Replaceable means interchangeable.
 One unit swapped for another with no real loss to the system.
 That is not what happened to you.
-What you brought to that job, that relationship, that room was specific to you.
+What you brought to that job, that relationship, that situation was specific to you.
 The combination of your experience, your judgment, your way of seeing problems was not something that gets pulled off a shelf and inserted.

 The person who took your role is not you.
 They are filling a position.
 The position and the person who occupied it are not the same thing.
 The organization moved on.
 That does not mean nothing was lost.
 It means they decided the loss was acceptable.
 That is their calculation to make.
 It is not a fact about who you are.
+Experiences that make you feel replaceable often damage both self-worth and self-value, because they convince you that someone else's decision reflects your actual importance.

 When you are treated as though you are easily swapped out, it is hard not to internalize that as truth.
 Especially when it happens more than once.
 Especially when the people making that decision are ones you respected or needed approval from.
 Especially when no one came after them to say they were wrong.
+The fear of being replaced often turns into a deeper feeling of not good enough, even when the original event had very little to do with your actual abilities.

 But the behavior of people who treat others as interchangeable tells you about their operating system, not about the people they are processing.
 Organizations that consistently replace their best people with cheaper or more compliant versions are not running an accurate assessment of value.
 They are running a cost optimization.
 You happened to be in the calculation.